aip956/FrontEnd_JS_NumberGuess/README.md

 3. Create the CSS styling

-- Create the JS file: I first created the javascript logic and ran in node to confirm the output, errors, messages.
+Javascript Requirements:
+- Create a secret
+- Input a guess
+- Check validity of guess
+- Output round number, well-placed, mis-placed pieces
+- Indicate if user wins
+- Indicate if user does not win

-- Frontend Requirements:
+Frontend Requirements:
 - Overall structure.
-I wanted to be able to explain my project, so I decided to use plain JS rather than a framework.
+I needed to be able to explain my project and weigh simplicity vs. capability.
+This project seemed relatively simple (in terms of considering a framework).

 - Input fields and output.